Civil service commission

-A civil service commission is a government agency that is constituted by legislature to regulate the employment and working conditions of civil servants, oversee hiring and promotions, and promote the values of the public service.
+A civil service commission (also known as a Public Service Commission) is a government agency or public body that is established by the constitution, or by the legislature, to regulate the employment and working conditions of civil servants, oversee hiring and promotions, and promote the values of the public service.
 Its role is roughly analogous to that of the human resources department in corporations.
-Civil service commissions are often independent from elected politicians.
+Civil service commissions are often independent from elected politicians, maintaining the separation of the permanent, professional civil service from government ministers.

 In Fiji for example, the PSC reviews government statutory powers to ensure efficiency and effectiveness in meeting public sector management objectives.
 It also acts as the human relations department, or central personnel authority, for the citizens' interactions with the government.

-The origin of the public service commission in many jurisdictions was the White Paper Colonial 197 issued in 1950, which set out measures which were proposed to improve the quality and efficiency of the Colonial Service of the British administration.
+The origin of the public service commission in many former British colonies was the White Paper Colonial 197 issued in 1950, which set out measures which were proposed to improve the quality and efficiency of the Colonial Service of the British administration.
 The setting up of public service commissions was proposed in its paragraph 21(xi) which mentioned that: